openamiguel/ticketly/README.md

 5. If errors arise in the console, press the `Debug` button to view line-by-line code execution

+## How to run the dapp (npm frontend)
+1. Open the Ganache app (dock)

+	a.
+Open the hard-to-find-sponge workspace

+2. Open the Metamask browser extension (Google Chrome)

+	a.
+Log in if needed

+	b.
+Switch to the Ganache TEST network

+3. In Terminal, `cd` into the project directory
+4. In Terminal, run `npm run start`

 ## Untested functionalities
+Should I be using modifiers to collapse duplicate code as much as possible?
+Or will I cause high gas/security problems?

 ## Acknowledgements
 Credits to Dapp University for the starter code for this app: https://www.dappuniversity.com/articles/how-to-build-a-blockchain-app#dependencies

+Good source on using Remix for debugging: https://medium.com/linum-labs/error-vm-exception-while-processing-transaction-revert-8cd856633793